IRS form featuring the standard deduction, with a pen and a calculator.

 Many taxpayers opt to take the standard deduction because it’s more generous than the state and local tax deduction, which is currently capped at $10,000.
 That said, taking the standard deduction may prohibit taxpayers from benefitting from certain other tax breaks.
 If you want to deduct your mortgage interest, you’ll need to itemize deductions.

 Furthermore, not everyone is eligible for the standard deduction.
-For instance, you can’t claim the standard deduction if you’re a married individual filing as married filing separately and your spouse itemizes deductions.
+For instance, you can’t claim the standard deduction if you’re a married individual filing separately and your spouse itemizes deductions.
 Estates or trusts, common trust funds, or partnerships also aren’t eligible.

 Consult with a trusted tax advisor if you’re not sure which route would be best for you.